JulianKemmerer/PipelineC/docs/pypeline_sim_DESIGN.md

 must elaborate the same way it did for the build.
 With no schedule installed (plain native sim, `--comb`) the call site is a zero-latency passthrough.

+Nothing in this model changed when AUTOFSM gained its area search, latency cap and finer decomposition, and that is by design: every one of those decides *what hardware implements the function*, and this model deliberately does not describe the hardware — it describes the boundary.
+The call site accepts while idle, pulses `valid` `.latency` cycles later, and computes `func`.
+Which operations share which unit, how many states that takes and how far down the operator hierarchy the scheduler went are all invisible from here.
+The only thing the simulator reads out of a schedule is `latency`, and a `max_latency=` cap changes nothing except which number that is.

 `self_check_autofsm_test.py` is run in both native and GHDL simulation, at latency 0 and at real latency, which is what checks this model against the hardware in practice.